deuts/upcaddy/README.md

 ## Pre-requisites

 - Caddy must be installed in a Docker container named `caddy`.
 - For private subdomains to function, you need a [custom Caddy build with Cloudflare DNS challenge support](https://github.com/deuts/caddy).
-Additionally, ensure your DNS is managed through Cloudflare.
+  - Your domain's DNS must be managed through Cloudflare.
+  - You need Cloudflare's API Token

 ## Table of Contents